 Finally – multiply that number, crank it up to 11.
 Million households that is.

 That staggering amount of data is what Canadian loyalty program LoyaltyOne juggles.
 Day in, day out.
 More daunting, they have to make sure that data – all those points – are almost instantly accruing and ready to use, for each and every one of those 11 million households.
-Slalom Build was brought in to help wrangle all that data, update an aging tech stack, and in doing so, radically improve customer experience across the board.
+Slalom Build was brought in to help wrangle all that data, update a legacy and mainframe tech stack, and in doing so, radically improve customer experience across the board.